jiangxinmeng1/matrixone/update_async_index_design.md

 Since only tasks with the same watermark can be collected together, the newly added index must catch up to the table’s current watermark.
 First, data from time 0 to t1 (the subscription time) will be collected for the index.
 This step might be slow and is performed outside the queue.
 Then, data from t1 to the current watermark is collected within the queue.
 Once caught up, the new index will be collected together with the other indexes of the table.

 Indexes of different tables added in the same batch will have the same watermark (i.e., the same "from" and "to" values).
-However, each "from-to" interval may contain a large amount of data and will be sent in multiple `DecoderOutput`, so the time order between different tables is not guaranteed.
+However, each "from-to" interval may contain a large amount of data and will be sent in multiple `DecoderOutput`, the time order between different tables is not guaranteed.

 ## Interface
 ```golang